Washington Township, Bergen County, New Jersey: Education

-Westwood Regional High School with 843 students in grades 9–12.
+Westwood Regional High School with 839 students in grades 9–12.
+Seats on the nine-member board are allocated based on population of the constituent municipalities, with five allocated to Westwood and four to Washington Township.

 Public school students from the township, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Bergen Tech campus in Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 Immaculate Heart Academy is a parochial, college preparatory, all-girls Catholic high school located on Van Emburgh Avenue, operating under the auspices of the Roman Catholic Archdiocese of Newark.
 The school was founded in 1960 as the first all-girls school operated by the Newark Archdiocese.

 Emergency services

 The Washington Township Volunteer Fire Department was founded in 1934.
 The station is located at 656 Washington Avenue and is home to Rescue 40, Tower Ladder 41, Engine 43, and Engine 44.

 The Washington Township Volunteer Ambulance Corps was founded in 1957.
 The station is located at 354 Hudson Avenue and is home to Ambulance 4–6.

 The Washington Township Police Department was founded in 1934.
 The station is located at 350 Hudson Avenue in the municipal complex.